andrew/ultimate-awesome/README.md

 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [awesome-papers](https://github.com/huggingface/awesome-papers) - Papers & presentation materials from Hugging Face's internal science day.
 - [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
 It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
+- [awesome-ai-ml-resources](https://github.com/armankhondker/awesome-ai-ml-resources) - Learn AI/ML for beginners with a roadmap and free resources. .
 - [awesome-LLM-resourses](https://github.com/WangRongsheng/awesome-LLM-resourses) - 🧑‍🚀 全世界最好的LLM资料总结 | Summary of the world's best LLM resources.
 - [awesome-security-weixin-official-accounts](https://github.com/DropsOfZut/awesome-security-weixin-official-accounts) - 网络安全类公众号推荐，欢迎大家推荐.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.